TACC/demonspawn/readme.md

     python3 spawn.py configurationfile

-Currently it requires python version 3.8 or higher.

 Copyright Victor Eijkhout 2020-2021

+## Limitations

+* Currently the software requires python version 3.8 or higher.
+* The `system` keyword only works at TACC
+* The `mpi` keyword depends on Lmod.

 ## Quick example